Sinfonietta (Poulenc): Structure

 The work is light and full of dance rhythms, at times satirical.
 The first movement begins forcefully but is contrasted with melodic elements.
 The second movement of scherzo character is reminiscent of the last movement of the ballet Les biches, and has "brief misterioso moments".
 The third movement is gentle, with an expansive melodic theme.
 The final recalls last movements by Haydn with "folksy" themes, and "scurries along to a breathless conclusion", as James Harding described in 1989 liner notes.

-Scoring

 The Sinfonietta is scored for a small symphony orchestra consisting of 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 2 French horns (in F), 2 trumpets in C, harp, timpani, and strings.